Chronic Tacos logo

 Pros

-Zero disclosed lawsuits, zero franchisee-initiated judgments or settlements, zero government penalties/orders, zero franchisor-initiated enforcement actions, and zero fraud cases (well below typical for Food & Beverage) point to a clean legal and regulatory record, which lowers near-term legal risk for operators.
+Zero disclosed lawsuits, zero franchisee-initiated judgments or settlements, zero government penalties, and zero franchisor enforcement actions are all well below Food & Beverage norms, giving you a clean legal and regulatory record to inherit.

 Cons